the-Jinxist/golang-backend-masterclass/README.md

     - Consistency: DB state must be valid after the transaction is complete.
     - Isolation: Concurrent transactions must not affect each other
     - Durability: All data written be a successful transaction must be recorded in persistent storage.

+Day 6:

+Learnt a clean way to implement database transactions.